omidMemari/omidMemari.github.io/_pages/about.md

 - I am actively seeking job opportunities!
 Please don't hesitate to contact me if you have any relevant openings.

+- Invited to serve as a reviewer for the ICLR 2024.

 - I'm in Hawaii to attend the ICML conference and present our work [Superhuman Fairness](https://proceedings.mlr.press/v202/memarrast23a/memarrast23a.pdf).

 - I'm in Osaka, Japan to attend the PAKDD conference and present our work [Fairness for Robust Learning to Rank](https://doi.org/10.1007/978-3-031-33374-3_43).